opentech-ux/session-recorder-flutter/README.md

 );
 ```

-`navigationState.currentScreenName` s only an example.
+`navigationState.currentScreenName` is only an example.
 The callback should
 return the logical screen name from your application's own navigation system.

 For complex navigation, use `screenNameProvider` when you need more accurate screen context.
 Without it, recording still works, but navigation context may be less precise.